-In 2017, the statewide GHG emissions inventory was updated for 2000 to 2015 emissions using the GWPs in IPCC's AR4.
-Based on these GWPs, California produced 440 MMTCO2e GHG emissions in 2015.
-California's transportation sector was the single largest generator of GHG emissions, producing 37.4 percent of the state's total emissions.
-Industrial sector emissions made up 20.8 percent, and electric power generation made up 19.0 percent of the state's emissions inventory.
-Other major sectors of GHG emissions include commercial and residential (8.6 percent), agriculture (7.9 percent), high GWP GHGs (4.3 percent), and recycling and waste (2.0 percent) (CARB 2017c).
+In 2018, the statewide GHG emissions inventory was updated for 2000 to 2016 emissions using the GWPs in IPCC's AR4.3 Based on these GWPs, California produced 429.4 MMTCO2e GHG emissions in 2016.
+California's transportation sector was the single largest generator of GHG emissions, producing 40.5 percent of the state's total emissions.
+Industrial sector emissions made up 23.4 percent, and electric power generation made up 16.1 percent of the state's emissions inventory.
+Other major sectors of GHG emissions include commercial and residential (12.0 percent), agriculture and forestry (7.9 percent), and solvents and chemicals (0.2 percent) (CARB 2018b).

 California's GHG emissions have followed a declining trend since 2007.
-In 2015, emissions from routine emitting activities statewide were 1.5 million metric tons of CO2 equivalent (MMTCO2e) lower than 2014 levels, representing an overall decrease of 10 percent since peak levels in 2004.
-During the 2000 to 2015 period, per capita GHG emissions in California have continued to drop from a peak in 2001 of 14.0 MTCO2e per person to 11.3 MTCO2e per person in 2015, a 19 percent decrease.
-Overall trends in the inventory also demonstrate that the carbon intensity of California's economy (the amount of carbon pollution per million dollars of gross domestic product (GDP)) is declining, representing a 33 percent decline since the 2001 peak, while the state's GDP has grown 37 percent during this period (CARB 2017d).
+In 2016, emissions from routine GHG-emitting activities statewide were 429 MMTCO2e, 12 MMTCO2e lower than 2015 levels.
+This represents an overall decrease of 13 percent since peak levels in 2004 and 2 MMTCO2e below the 1990 level and the state's 2020 GHG target.
+During the 2000 to 2016 period, per capita GHG emissions in California have continued to drop from a peak in 2001 of 14.0 MTCO2e per capita to 10.8 MTCO2e per capita in 2016, a 23 percent decrease.
+Overall trends in the inventory also demonstrate that the carbon intensity of California's economy (the amount of carbon pollution per million dollars of gross domestic product (GDP)) is declining, representing a 38 percent decline since the 2001 peak, while the state's GDP has grown 41 percent during this period (CARB 2018c).